azizamirsaidova/azizamirsaidova/README.md

 ### Hi there 👋

 I'm Aziza, a Master's student currently studying Artificial Intelligence at Northwestern University.
 I'm currently Machine Learning Engineer Intern Co-op with Adobe.
 I'm also involved in Mim project with C2 Lab working on Question and Answering Classification.
-I'm also Research Assistant in Blinc project with Tiilt Lab working with Speech & Natural Language Processing techniques.
+In addition, I'm involved as a Research Assistant in Blinc project with Tiilt Lab working with Speech & Natural Language Processing techniques.

 I'm also on the hunt for a full-time machine learning role, so if you're hiring reach out!
 I can most easily be reached via: